droglenc/NCMTH207/resources/Syllabus-Current.md

 - In general, but especially if you are using the college's computers, please refrain from touching your face (mouth and eyes) with your hands.
 - Communicate issues to me (see [ways to communicate to me above](#instructor--derek-ogle)) so that I am aware and can try to address the issues.

-I will follow the college's official policy with respect to COVID-related absences.[^CovidAbsence] If you miss your designated class period then you may remotely attend the 830-930 class period via the appropriately dated "online meeting" on our mycourses.northland.edu page ([see quick link on class homepage]("../"){:target="_blank"}).
-A recording of the session will also be made and can be accessed from the same mycourses.northland.edu page.
+I will follow the college's official policy with respect to COVID-related absences.[^CovidAbsence]

 ----